 There’s simply no better, more popular resource than the American Whitewater website for paddling and river stewardship information.
 This value is reflected in the incredible amount of usage our site sees with over 800,000 page views a month serving thousands and thousands of river enthusiasts every day.
 What’s more, all this content is completely free!

-If nothing less, please join American Whitewater as a dues-paying Member!
-Just $35 a year (less than $3 a month!).
+American Whitewater membership starts at just $35 a year (less than $3 a month!).

 |Level Legend:||-||-||-||-||-||-||-||-||-||Below Recommended||Low Runnable||-||-||-||-||-||-||-||-||High Runnable||Above Recommended||-||-||-||-||-||-||-||-||-||Unknown||Unknown|